 This course allows departure from the usual expository forms and encourages the students to write creatively, experimenting with poetry, fiction, creative non-fiction and dramatic writing, learning to use words and expressions figuratively and literally to create pictures/conceptions that stir the imagination.
 The course will emphasize a focus on good writing habits, journaling and how to read as a writer as well as exploring ways to be involved in the literary community through performance and publication.
-May not be repeated, SC
+May not be repeated.
+SC

-0104 ONI INF Flvnn, E 6/12-7/20

-Online course.
-All instruction will be asynchronous through Canvas with no mandatory weekly Zoom meetings.
-Go to www.losmedanos.edu/onlineclassesfor course access information.
+0104 ONLINE Fitzpatrick, C 6/10-7/18 Online course.
+All instruction will be asynchronous through Canvas.